-Using the Cygwin toolkit The Cygwin Project9 is a free port of the GNU development environment to Windows NT, 95, and 98, which includes the GNU C++ compiler gcc and a port of Tcl/Tk.
-OOMMF has been tested against the Beta 20.1 release of Cygwin, and sample config/names/cygtel.tcl and config/cache/cygtel.tcl files are included in the OOMMF distribution.
+Using the Cygwin toolkit The Cygwin Project10 is a free port of the GNU development environment to Windows NT, and 9X, which includes the GNU C++ compiler gcc and a port of Tcl/Tk.
+OOMMF has been successfully built and tested within the Cygwin environment, and sample config/names/cygtel.tcl and config/cache/cygtel.tcl files are included in the OOMMF distribution.
 Use the cygtclsh80.exe program as your tclsh program when configuring, building, and launching OOMMF software.